Suicide in the Construction Industry

 - Poor social support

-In 2020, the CDC reported that the construction industry had one of the highest rates of suicide among their workers, along with mining, quarrying, and oil and gas extraction workers.13 This is seen not only in the United States, but in other countries as well14 and may be explained by a higher prevalence of certain risk factors in individuals working in the industry.
-In fact, as stated in an article published by the American Society of Safety Professionals, some have noted that construction workers potentially have a perfect storm of suicide risk factors.15
+In 2021, the CDC reported that the construction industry had the second-highest rate of suicide among its workers, surpassed only by mining, quarrying and oil and gas extraction workers.10 Fifty-six out of every 100,000 male construction workers died by suicide in 2021, compared to 32 per 100,000 male workers in all industries.11 This is seen not only in the United States but in other countries as well12 and may be explained by a higher prevalence of certain risk factors in individuals working in the industry.
+In fact, as stated in an article published by the American Society of Safety Professionals, some have noted that construction workers potentially have a perfect storm of suicide risk factors.13

 Demographics.
-Ninety percent of the U.S. construction workforce are male and 38% are between the ages of 35 and 64, a demographic with a high risk of suicide in the general population.16 Additionally, over 15 percent of veterans—who have a 50% higher rate of suicide17—enter the construction industry and make up a large percentage of that workforce.18
+Ninety percent of the U.S. construction workforce are male, a demographic with a high risk of suicide in the general population.14 Additionally, over 15% of veterans – who have a 50% higher rate of suicide15 – enter the construction industry and make up a large percentage of that workforce.16

 Cultural.
-The stoic and self-reliant characteristics of individuals who work in the construction industry may increase suicide risk, according to psychologist Sally Spencer-Thomas, by reducing the likelihood that individuals seek help when needed.19 This reluctance to seek help is associated with psychological distress.20
+The stoic and self-reliant characteristics of individuals who work in the construction industry may increase suicide risk, according to psychologist Sally Spencer-Thomas, by reducing the likelihood that individuals seek help when needed.17 This reluctance to seek help is associated with psychological distress.18

 Psychosocial.
-Seasonality and fluctuations in an individual’s work may affect an individual’s mental health through the impact of:
+Seasonality and fluctuations in an individual’s work may affect an individual’s mental health through the impact of:19

-- Economic insecurity as a result of job seasonality.21
+- Economic insecurity as a result of job seasonality.

-- Low job control and a fragmented community as a result of frequent changes in coworkers and tasks as jobs change.22
+- Low job control and a fragmented community as a result of frequent changes in co-workers and tasks as jobs change.

-- Emotional exhaustion stemming from irregular and long work hours.23
+- Emotional exhaustion stemming from irregular and long work hours.

-- Work-family conflict that may manifest itself as strained relationships, marital breakdown and difficulty maintaining relationships with children.24
+- Work-family conflict that may manifest itself as strained relationships, marital breakdown and difficulty maintaining relationships with children.

-- Inefficient sleep patterns, including sleep deprivation, that may increase the risk of mental health problems.25
+- Inefficient sleep patterns, including sleep deprivation, that may increase the risk of mental health problems.

-- Mental distress and mental disorders are common in construction workers.
-Furthermore, untreated psychiatric conditions are more common in this group of workers than others.27
+- Mental distress and mental disorders, which are common among construction workers.
+Furthermore, untreated psychiatric conditions are more common in this group of workers than others.

 Physical.
-Physically demanding construction work28 not only increases the risk of musculoskeletal disorders—with higher rates than in other industries—but may lead to chronic pain and higher utilization of opioids29, as well as the higher opioid overdose rate seen in these workers.30
+Physically demanding construction work not only increases the risk of musculoskeletal disorders – with higher rates than in other industries – but may lead to chronic pain and higher utilization of opioids, as well as the higher opioid overdose rate seen in these workers.20

-Drug related.
-Use of non-prescription opioids, binge drinking, heavy alcohol use and other drugs is more common in construction workers than in other industries.31
+Drug-related.
+Use of nonprescription opioids, binge drinking, heavy alcohol use and other drugs is more common among construction workers than in other industries.21

 For the construction industry, this could include having open, frank conversations, which can destigmatize mental health conditions and create a supportive environment in which workers feel free to seek and give help.